hiteshsalavi/tdd-kata/README.md

     This command will:
     - Build the Docker image with the tag `tdd-kata:latest`.
     - Run the container named `tdd-kata` with the current directory mounted to `/tdd-kata/main` inside the container.
     - This container has a mounted volume with host's cwd.
-This helps to modify the tests
+This helps to modify the tests on the fly.
-    -

 2. **Running Tests**